jonfroehlich/ArduinoGraphTutorials/README.md

 There is a concurrent read/write problem on the primary data object (_mapLabelToGraphData) in the more complex examples.
 This is because the UI thread can reformat the data object to deal with window resizing while the serial port method is simultaneously adding new data (this is bad!).
 I couldn't figure out how to create proper thread synchronization (e.g., via a lock object) in Processing.
 So, instead, I just put try/catches around access to this object.

 ## About
-Code by Professor Jon Froehlich jonfroehlich@gmail.com
+Originally written for my CMSC838f Tangible Interactive Computing course at the University of Maryland

-Written for CMSC838f Tangible Interactive Computing http://cmsc838f-s15.wikispaces.com/
+http://cmsc838f-s15.wikispaces.com/